linusnorton/ljn.io/_posts/2018-12-05-using-directed-acyclic-graphs-to-store-transfer-patterns.md

 ```

 Depending on the language used to implement the algorithm it may be more efficient to use a `Set` to store the next and previous values.

+# DAGs

+DAGs are a useful data structure that are a natural fit for transfer patterns.
+Each station can have it's own transfer pattern graph that is used to look up how to get to every other station in the network.
+In theory, it is possible to store the whole graph for every station in a single graph but this would need to be cyclic.
+In essence it would be a direct representation of the network topology and it would not be possible to run an efficient algorithm to look up a path between two stations.